Kookai: Support

 Kookaï also supports students studying fashion and arts.
 Its most notable collaboration is with the Fondation Elle.
 With the Fondation Elle, Kookaï launched a contest that gave three designers the opportunity to create a small collection for the stores.
 The contest was called "Prix ELLE Solidarité mode".
 They also hosted an eco-friendly competition for students at the Decorative Arts School.
 The students were asked to create window displays with recycled garments from the Parisian stores.

 Kookaï in France

-Kookaï has been featured in a number of French fashion magazines including: Be, Marie-Claire, Cosmopolitan, Glamour and Elle.
-They have an e-boutique to enable women to do their shopping online.
+Kookaï has been featured in a number of French fashion magazines including: Be, Marie Claire, Cosmopolitan, Glamour and Elle.
+They have an e-boutique to enable customers to do their shopping online.
 The shop includes size charts and shipping information.
 Frequent shoppers in the French stores, both online and offline, can obtain a loyalty card on which they accumulate points when they purchase regular priced items.
 When customers achieve a certain number of points, they receive credit for their purchases.

+On 1 February 2023, Kookai was placed in receivership, stating it was "an opportunity to bounce back and clean up its financial situation."
+On 30 November 2023, Kookai was sold to Antonelle Un Jour Ailleurs.